 codecov/project status measures overall project coverage and compares it against the base of the pull request or parent commit.

-coverage: status: project: default: # basic target: auto threshold: 0% base: auto flags: - unit paths: - "src" # advanced branches: - master if_not_found: success if_ci_failed: error informational: false only_pulls: false
+coverage: status: project: default: # basic target: auto threshold: 0% base: auto flags: - unit paths: - "src" # advanced settings branches: - master if_ci_failed: error #success, failure, error, ignore informational: false only_pulls: false

 auto | number

 Choose a minimum coverage ratio that the commit must meet to be considered a

 autowill use the coverage from the base commit (pull request base or parent commit) coverage to compare against.

 numberyou can specify a target of an exact coverage number such as

 Allow the coverage to drop by